Ahmed Benchemsi: Career

 In 2006, Benchemsi founded Nichane, the Arabic version of TelQuel, defending the same values and editorial line.
 In 2008, Nichane became the #1 Arabic weekly in Morocco.

 In October 2010, after four years of confrontation with the authorities (see section "legal record") Benchemsi was forcibly driven to close Nichane, which bankrupted as a consequence of a longstanding advertising boycott campaign, orchestrated by companies close to the royal palace.

 In December 2010, he quit TelQuel (in order to save it from following Nichane's path, observers said) and left Morocco to the United States.

 Since January 2011, he has been a political science researcher at Stanford University and an op-ed writer for international outlets such as Le Monde, Time and The Guardian.

+Benchemsi is the founder and editor-in-chief of FreeArabs.com, a "platform aimed to perpetuate the spirit of the Arab Spring".

 Legal record

 TelQuel's editorial line got Benchemsi in trouble with the Moroccan authorities, which repeatedly prosecuted him in what Reporters Without Borders rebuked as "judicial harassment".

 In December 2006, after a cover story titled "How Moroccans Joke about Religion, Sex and Politics", Nichane was banned by decision of Prime Minister Driss Jettou.
 Whereas Benchemsi and Nichane staffers received death threats as much as support letters from all over the world, the then editor-in-chief and the author of the controversial article were sued by the government for "damaging Islam".
 They were condemned to three years suspended prison.

 In August 2007, Benchemsi was interrogated over two days in custody about one of his editorials.
 100,000 copies of TelQuel and Nichane were seized and destroyed by police forces.
 Benchemsi was sued for "disrespecting the King", which in Morocco is worthy of five years in prison.
 One year later, the trial was adjourned without verdict.

 In August 2009, 100,000 copies of TelQuel and Nichane were seized again and destroyed by the police, this time because it featured an opinion poll on King Mohammed's public record, jointly conducted with the French daily Le Monde.
 "The King is above polling", said the government spokesman before writing a violent op-ed against the two weeklies.
 In 2010, the same official, who is also Minister of Information, signed a vehement "open letter to Ahmed Benchemsi".